Development of the

 two plants out of the can and separated.
 I usually pruned the roots back

-prior to planting.
+prior to repotting.

 on the left above shows the same two plants repotted, each in its own can.